Dry eye syndrome

-Dry eye syndrome (DES), also known as keratoconjunctivitis sicca (KCS), is the condition of having dry eyes.
-Other associated symptoms include irritation, redness, discharge, and easily fatigued eyes.
-Blurred vision may also occur.
+Dry eye disease (DED), also known as keratoconjunctivitis sicca, is the condition of having dry eyes.
+The term dry eye syndrome was formerly used, but is now avoided following advances that have established it as a distinct disease entity.

+Symptoms of dry eye include dryness in the eye, irritation, redness, discharge, blurred vision, and easily fatigued eyes.
 Symptoms range from mild and occasional to severe and continuous.
-Scarring of the cornea may occur in untreated cases.
+Dry eye disease can lead to blurred vision, instability of the tear film, increased risk of damage to the ocular surface such as scarring of the cornea, and changes in the eye including the neurosensory system.

 Dry eye occurs when either the eye does not produce enough tears or when the tears evaporate too quickly.
-This can result from contact lens use, meibomian gland dysfunction, pregnancy, Sjögren syndrome, vitamin A deficiency, omega-3 fatty acid deficiency, LASIK surgery, and certain medications such as antihistamines, some blood pressure medication, hormone replacement therapy, and antidepressants.
+This can be caused by age, contact lens use, meibomian gland dysfunction, pregnancy, Sjögren syndrome, vitamin A deficiency, omega-3 fatty acid deficiency, LASIK surgery, and certain medications such as antihistamines, some blood pressure medication, hormone replacement therapy, and antidepressants.
 Chronic conjunctivitis such as from tobacco smoke exposure or infection may also lead to the condition.
-Diagnosis is mostly based on the symptoms, though a number of other tests may be used.
+Diagnosis is mostly based on the symptoms, though several other tests may be used.
+Dry eye disease occasionally makes wearing contact lenses impossible.

 Treatment depends on the underlying cause.
 Artificial tears are usually the first line of treatment.
 Wrap-around glasses that fit close to the face may decrease tear evaporation.
-Stopping or changing certain medications may help.
-The medication ciclosporin or steroid eye drops may be used in some cases.
-Another option is lacrimal plugs that prevent tears from draining from the surface of the eye.
-Dry eye syndrome occasionally makes wearing contact lenses impossible.
+Looking carefully at the medications a person is taking and, if safe, altering the medications, may also improve symptoms if these medications are the cause.
+Some topical medications, or eye drops, may be suggested to help treat the condition.
+The immunosuppressant cyclosporine (ciclosporin) may be recommended to increase tear production and, for short-term use, topical corticosteroid medications are also sometimes helpful to reduce inflammation.